CompassionAI/data-registry/training_results/olive-cormorant-bart-base-base.card.md

 ## Champion selection

-The champion model is taken to be the final model after the first complete epoch. **NB**: the validation BLEU was ~62 at this point.
+The champion model is taken to be the final model at the end of 9 epochs. **NB**: the validation BLEU was in the mid-30s and still rising at this point.
+However, the validation loss is clearly increasing at this point.

 ## Additional comments